Galatians 5:22-26 · Galatians · Updated April 25, 2026

 Interpretation and theological stakes

-The Reformed Protestant interpretation views the "fruit of the Spirit" as evidence of genuine faith and sanctification.
+The Reformed Protestant interpretation views the "Fruit of the Spirit" as evidence of genuine faith and sanctification.
 This perspective argues that these virtues naturally emerge in the life of a true believer as a result of the transformative work of the Holy Spirit.
 The emphasis is on the observable change in behavior and character that confirms one's faith.
 Verses 24 and 25 support this view, as they speak of crucifying the flesh and walking in the Spirit, suggesting a decisive transformation that is both inward and outward.
 Thus, the Protestant understanding of this passage stresses the role of the Spirit in sanctifying believers, making the presence of these fruits a sign of authentic Christian life.

 Continue reading with a Scholar plan